This Triple Chocolate Cheesecake is a chocolate lover's dream! It's easy to make right in the pressure cooker and tastes absolutely amazing!

 Add 1 large egg and beat on low-medium speed until the egg is fully incorporated.
 Add the second egg and repeat.
 Do not beat faster than medium speed and do not overbeat or you can add too much air into the batter and cause the top to crack during the cooking process.

 When the crust has cooled, pour the cheesecake batter into the crust.
-Cover with a silicone cover or foil.
+Cover with a (affiliate link)silicone cover or foil.

 I love using these silicone covers from Walfos, they work great for all kinds of pressure cooking and baking in the Ninja Foodi.